“Raw chocolate tastes like …love! It is “the food of the gods”! It is the ultimate superfood!”

 - Theobromine can also cause restlessness, sleeplessness, tremors and anxiety.
 (4)

-For those of you who are new to the raw food diet or just fancy that ‘chocolate taste’ then you can use raw carob powder as a great tasting alternative.
-A safe and non-stimulating substance, it is derived from a fruit and tastes very similar to chocolate.
-Both Yulia and I used it for a while in our transition and it makes for a great chocolate flavoured, banana smoothie!
+If you fancy that ‘chocolate taste’, then you can use raw carob powder as a great tasting alternative.
+A safe and non-stimulating substance, it is derived from a fruit and tastes very similar to chocolate and is scrumptious with smoothies and desserts.

 What are your thoughts on this?
-Please share in the comment section!
+Please share below!

 (1) Joel Hardman & Lee Limbird, ed.
 (2001).
 Goodman & Gilman’s the pharmacological basis of therapeutics, 10th ed..
 New York: McGraw-Hill. p.
 745.